-Hacking the Pandemic
+Hacking the pandemic

 Over 500 scientists, software developers and clinicians joined forces in the COVID-19 virtual Biohackathon to develop new tools for working with the COVID-19 data.
-The outcomes of the event improved the accessibility of data, protocols, and analysis pipelines and provided dedicated compute resources to execute demanding data analysis tasks.
+The outcomes of the event improved the accessibility of data, protocols, and analysis pipelines and provided dedicated computing resources to execute demanding data analysis tasks.

 The COVID-19 Biohackathon was an online event from 5 to 11 April, initiated by Pjotr Prins (USA), Tazro Ohta (Japan) and Leyla Garcia (Germany).
 It had similar objectives and structure as the face-to-face BioHackathons spearheaded in Japan and recently adopted in Europe by ELIXIR.
-Participants were working in separate groups and presented their activities in a series of plenary webinar sessions.
+Participants worked in separate groups and presented their activities in a series of plenary webinar sessions.
 More than 20 different projects joined the event, many of which were led by members from ELIXIR Nodes.

 Share it with your network